SSAPy - Space Situational Awareness for Python

 Releases

-For multi-user site deployments or other use cases that need very stable software installations, we recommend using SSAPy’s stable releases.
+For stable installations, we recommend using one of SSAPy’s tagged releases.

-The latest release is always available with the releases/latest tag.
+The latest release is always available from the releases/latest tag.

 Code of Conduct